www-virtues-ag/virtues-dimens/PRESENTATION.md

 ### 🧠 The Core of the Library: Two Scaling Models

-The power of AppDimens lies in its two mathematical scaling models.
+The power of Virtues lies in its two mathematical scaling models.
 Developers can choose the best fit for each component, achieving responsiveness that goes far beyond simple “screen size” rules.

 #### 1. Fixed (FX): Subtle and Logarithmic Scaling